astronomer/docs/astro/connect-aws.md

 <TabItem value="Domain Name System forwarding">

 You can use Domain Name System (DNS) forwarding as an alternate to using Route 53 Resolver rules to allow Astro to resolve DNS queries for resources running in other VPCs or on-premises.
 With DNS forwarding, you don't need to share your sensitive data with an external cloud account.
-To learn more about Amazon Route 53 DNS forwarding, see [Forwarding outbound DNS queries to your network](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-forwarding-outbound-queries.html).
+To learn more about DNS forwarding, see [Forwarding outbound DNS queries to your network](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-forwarding-outbound-queries.html).

 To use this solution, make sure Astro can connect to the DNS server using a VPC peering or transit gateway connection and then submit a request to [Astronomer support](https://cloud.astronomer.io/support).
 With your request, include the following information: